Arthur Dial

-Arthur Dial (born 1930) is an American painter and sculptor living and working in Bessemer, Alabama.
-He is a part of the Dial family of artists, which include his older brother, Thornton Dial, and his nephews, Thornton Dial Jr., Richard Dial, and Ronald Lockett.
+Arthur Dial (May 10, 1930 – February 19, 2021) was an American painter and sculptor who lived and worked in Bessemer, Alabama.
+He was a part of the Dial family of artists, which includes his older brother, Thornton Dial, and his nephews, Thornton Dial Jr., Richard Dial, and Ronald Lockett.

 Life

 Arthur Dial and his older half-brother Thornton "Buck" Dial were born in Emelle, Alabama in Sumter County, Alabama.
 They were raised by their grandmother until Arthur was seven years old.
-After that, they were raised by their aunt, Lillian Bell, in Bessemer, Alabama, where Dial still lives today.
+After that, they were raised by their aunt, Lillian Bell, in Bessemer, Alabama.

 Dial reached the third grade before foregoing school to join the workforce.
 His first job was at a sawmill, followed by a string of jobs with Water Works, Jefferson County, and the Pullman Standard boxcar factory before settling into a job with U.S. Pipe.
 Dial remained at U.S. Pipe (known as the "Pipe Shop") for thirty-seven years until he was forced to retire at 62 years old due to work-related pulmonary issues.

+Dial died in Bessemer, Alabama on February 19, 2021, at the age of 90.